hmcts/em-stitching-api/README.md

 ```
 Note that your VPN needs to be on when running functional tests.

+# Document Tasks

+This API makes use of [Spring Batch](https://spring.io/projects/spring-batch) scheduled tasks in order to process stitching jobs asynchronously.
+The `versioning_document_task` table acts as a queue for the processing nodes.

+## Distributed locks

+In order to run in a highly available environment with redundant servers the task runner implements a distributed lock using [shedlock](https://github.com/lukas-krecan/ShedLock) to ensure tasks are only executed on a single server.

+## Task versioning

+In order to support zero-downtime deployments document tasks are versioned.
+This enables two versions of the API (the old version and the new version) to run side-by-side and share the same database, while ensuring that any document tasks created by the new version are processed by the new version.

+*When making changes to any of the DocumentTask or Bundle models please update the version number in the DocumentTaskService interface.*

 ### Swagger UI
 To view our REST API go to {HOST}:{PORT}/swagger-ui.html
 > http://localhost:8080/swagger-ui.html